NON SYNDROMIC (PLAIN) CRANIOSYSNOSTOSES

 Pressure effects in the brain.

-In the region of synostosis, the brain is pressed by the insufficient space that is created and therefore cannot be fed to the area with sufficient blood.
-The consequence may be the incomplete creation of synapses between the nerve cells that are necessary for the normal conformation of the nervous system.
+In the region of synostosis, the brain is pressed by the insufficient space that is created and therefore the area is not fed with sufficient blood.
+Consequently, the incomplete creation of synapses between the nerve cells that are necessary for the normal conformation of the nervous system.

 Progressive premature closure of other sutures